What a Year for Rye and Harrison Real Estate

 Advice to developers: Build complexes with two- to three-bedroom homes — and soon, advised Cronin.

 When you consider that the real estate market was effectively shut down for ten weeks, from March 22 to June 6, the results are astounding.
 Pati Holmes, manager of Julia B. Fee Sotheby’s, takes her hat off to the agents.
 “During the time that agents were not allowed to take out buyers, accompany them to homes, or access their occupied listing, they had to reinvent and redesign the sales process.
 They worked virtually, creatively, and longer hours with sellers and buyers and succeeded with many sight-unseen transactions.”
+You can read this before selling your home and understand easier ways to sell your space.

 When the home sales market reopened in June, the real frenzy began, added Holmes.
 “Our inventory in Rye and Harrison became very liquid and agents had to sharpen their tools on working with multiple offers.
 The market went from a seller’s market to a buyer’s market the day that the reopening occurred.
 Pent-up demand (and cabin fever) caused our inventory to become as liquid as real estate can be, and also caused trend changes that we haven’t seen in a very long time.”